-Today, in order to earn a reliable stream of income, many miners join something called a mining pool.
+Today, to earn a reliable stream of income, many miners join something called a mining pool.
 This option has been enabled using the open-source mining protocol that is known as Stratum.
-Stratum was first designed by Slush Pool about seven years ago and it has become one of the most popular options today among Bitcoin miners everywhere.
+Stratum was first designed by Slush Pool about seven years ago, and it has become one of the most popular options today among Bitcoin miners everywhere.
 The reason why mining pools have become so popular is that this makes it easier for an individual miner to compete.
 Today, the ability to mine Bitcoin blocks requires a tremendous amount of power that requires specialized hardware.
-Then, multiple pieces of hardware often work together in order to generate some sort of reliable income.
+Then, multiple pieces of hardware often work together to generate some reliable income.
 This is where Stratum comes into play.

 A Refresher Course on the Stratum V1 Mining Protocol

-As an important note, the transactions that take place on this block are selected by the operator of the mining.
-The transactions themselves are not actually sent to the miner.
-Only the Merkle path, which is a series of ashes, is sent to the miner.
+As an important note, the transactions that take place on this block are selected by the operator of the mining pool.
+The transactions themselves are not sent to the miner.
+Only the Merkle path, which is a series of hashes, is sent to the miner.
 Finally, the operator of the pool is the person who chooses which version bit to include.
 This could matter when it comes to soft fork protocol upgrades down the road.

 The Stratum V2 Mining Protocol Comes from BetterHash